kif-framework/KIF/README.md

 	@end

 Most of the tester actions in the test are already defined by the KIF framework, but `-navigateToLoginPage` and `-returnToLoggedOutHomeScreen` are not.
 These are examples of custom actions which are specific to your application.
-Adding such steps is easy, and is done using a factory method in a category of `KIFTester`, similar to how we added the scenario.
+Adding such steps is easy, and is done using a factory method in a category of `KIFUITestActor`, similar to how we added the scenario.

-*KIFTester+EXAdditions.h*
+*KIFUITestActor+EXAdditions.h*

 	#import <KIF/KIF.h>

-	@interface KIFTester (EXAdditions)
+	@interface KIFUITestActor (EXAdditions)

 	- (void)navigateToLoginPage;
 	- (void)returnToLoggedOutHomeScreen;

 	@end

-*KIFTester+EXAdditions.m*
+*KIFUITestActor+EXAdditions.m*

-	#import "KIFTester+EXAdditions.h"
+	#import "KIFUITestActor+EXAdditions.h"

-	@implementation KIFTester (EXAdditions)
+	@implementation KIFUITestActor (EXAdditions)

 	- (void)navigateToLoginPage
 	{